nextcloud/documentation/admin_manual/configuration_server/logging_configuration.rst

 By default the log level is set to **2** (WARN).
 Use **DEBUG** when you have a problem to diagnose, and then reset your log level to a less-verbose level as **DEBUG** outputs a lot of information, and can affect your server performance.

-Logging level parameters are set in the :file:`config/config.php`, or on the Admin page of your ownCloud Web GUI.
+Logging level parameters are set in the :file:`config/config.php` file, or on the Admin page of your ownCloud Web GUI.

 ownCloud
 ~~~~~~~~